Gingersnap Cookies features chewy centers, crisp edges, and a delicious blend of holiday spices.

 Quick Tip

-You’ll find dark brown sugar right by light brown sugar and powdered sugar in the grocery store.
-The two look similar, yet dark brown sugar is darker overall in color.
-In a pinch, you can even make your own dark brown sugar.
+You’ll find dark brown sugar near light brown and powdered sugar in the grocery store.
+The two look similar, but dark brown sugar has a deeper color in the gingersnap cookies.

 Process shots: mixing the ingredients to form a thick dough; chill; roll dough balls in sugar for Gingersnaps.